RyanCotsakis/obsidian-logic/README.md

 ![](./images/modus_ponens.png)

 Below is a proof of the irrationality of $\sqrt 2$.
-Indeed, the only way for the logic circuit to be consistent is if the proposition "$\sqrt 2$ is irrational" is True.
+Indeed, the only way for the logic circuit to be consistent is if the proposition $\sqrt 2$ *is irrational* is true.

 ![Proof of the irrationality](./images/irrationality_proof.png)